Skip to Content

 For example:

-// we're saying, jump over all b's and c's when traversing left from "x",
+// this says: jump over all b's and c's when traversing left from "x",

 // then report the index of a first non-whitespace string you landed upon (